Sherlock Holmes Consulting Detective Review

 • This might sound weird, but I think it’s great that Sherlock ends up beating most people who play this game.
 Sherlock is the consulting detective and smarter than most, so it makes sense that he knows which leads to chase and can usually crush your team’s score.

 • The game also has a very cool “open world” feel to it.
-You are on your own to figure out which leads to chase, which is great because it makes solving the case that much more rewarding.
+You’re on your own to figure out which leads to chase, which is great because it makes solving the cases that much more rewarding.

 Cons

-• If you are going to be playing with five or more people, expect the game to drag a bit since more people will be chiming in.
-It is best when played with 2-4 players (or even solo), but we did actually have some pretty good games with six and seven people at the table.
+• If you’re going to be playing with five or more people, expect the game to drag a bit since more people will be chiming in.
+It is best when played with 2-4 players (or even solo), but we did have one pretty fun game when we had six people at the table.
+It’s just really important that you make an effort to get everyone involved, which can be tough for some groups.

-• You have to do a lot of reading when playing this game.
-If someone isn’t fully immersed while listening to the story bits, it can get boring for them.
+• You have to do a lot of reading while playing this game.
+That isn’t an issue for everyone, but if someone in your group isn’t fully immersed while listening to the story bits, it can get boring for them.
+That can throw the whole experience off for everyone.

 Final Thoughts